Skip to Content

 One of the most beautiful cities in Greece is Rethymnon

-By the harbor, its centuries-old Venetian-Ottoman quarter is a maze of narrow flagstone streets, graceful wood-balconied houses, shops and ornate Venetian monuments.
+This centuries-old Venetian-Ottoman quarter is a maze of narrow flagstone streets – with graceful wood-balconied houses, charming little shops, and ornate Venetian monuments.

 Rethymnon, Crete